-If any of the grounds in the Request for Appeal meet the grounds in this Policy, then the Appeal Chair will notify the other party(ies) and their Advisors, the Chief Diversity Officer/Title IX Coordinator, and/or the Director of Equal Opportunity & Affirmative Action/Deputy Title IX Coordinator, and, when appropriate, the Investigators and/or the original Decision-makers.
+If any of the grounds in the Request for Appeal meet the grounds in this Policy, then the Appeal Chair will notify the other party(ies) and their Advisors, the Chief of Institutional Culture/Title IX Coordinator, and/or the Director of Equal Opportunity & Investigator/Deputy Title IX Coordinator, and, when appropriate, the Investigators and/or the original Decision-makers.

-The other party(ies) and their Advisors, the Chief Diversity Officer/Title IX Coordinator or Director of Equal Opportunity & AA, and, when appropriate, the Investigators and/or the original Decision-maker(s) will be mailed, emailed, and/or provided a hard copy of the request with the approved grounds and then be given ten (10) business days to submit a response to the portion of the appeal that was approved and involves them.
+The other party(ies) and their Advisors, the Chief of Institutional Culture/Title IX Coordinator or Director of Equal Opportunity & Investigator, and, when appropriate, the Investigators and/or the original Decision-maker(s) will be mailed, emailed, and/or provided a hard copy of the request with the approved grounds and then be given ten (10) business days to submit a response to the portion of the appeal that was approved and involves them.
 All responses will be forwarded by the Chair to all parties for review and comment.